Britain's Prince William, in Jerusalem, honours Holocaust victims, meets Netanyahu

 Britain's Prince William paid homage on Tuesday to the six million Jews killed in the Nazi Holocaust, in a solemn start to the first official visit by a British royal to Israel and the Palestinian territories.

-JERUSALEM: Britain's Prince William voiced horror over a Nazi death camp exhibit at Israel's Holocaust memorial in a sombre start on Tuesday to the first official British royal visit to Israel and the Palestinian Territories.
+JERUSALEM: Prince William honoured Holocaust victims and met descendants of Jews hidden from the Nazis by his great-grandmother, in a sombre start on Tuesday to the first official British royal visit to Israel and the Palestinian Territories.

-Wearing a black Jewish skullcap, William, second in line to the throne, laid a wreath in the Hall of Remembrance at the Yad Vashem memorial, where an eternal flame flickers and the names of extermination and concentration camps are engraved in the floor.
+Wearing a black skullcap, William laid a wreath in the Hall of Remembrance at Israel's Yad Vashem Holocaust memorial, where an eternal flame flickers and the names of extermination and concentration camps are engraved in the floor.

 "Terrifying," William said, viewing a display at the memorial's museum of shoes taken by the Nazis from Jews at Majdanek death camp. "(I'm) trying to comprehend the scale."